hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 On meeting Somakhya, Lootika showed the chomma of the snake; he responded with the chomma of the sparrow.
 She asked: So how did the cricket go?
-Somakhya: “Not bad I scored a 42 in one of the matches albeit with some streaky shots through slips but it was all in vain\!”
+Somakhya: “Not bad I scored a 42 in one of the matches albeit with some streaky shots through slips but it was all in vain!”
+L:
-L: “Why? you lost?”
+“Why? you lost?”
 S: “No, a physical fight broke out when the opposing team saw us gain the upper hand.
 As it grew more violent and the weapons came out I fled the ground knowing that discretion is the better part of valor.”